The Power of Two: Friendship and the Practice of Mussar

 April 14 - May 5, 2026

 This year as we observe the Omer, we invite you to join us on this journey of Mussar practice focused on our relationships with our closest others — our friends and neighbors.
-In this five-part series, we will learn along side different esteemed teachers each week, focusing on different themes centered around Chevrutah.
+In this four-part series, we will learn along side different esteemed teachers each week, focusing on different themes centered around Chavruta.
 See full schedule below:

 Tuesday, April 14 | A World We Share: Hannah Arendt and the Power of Friendship in a Broken World